daneelcayce/parallax/PLANNING.md

 A town where something's... not quite right.
 There's a lady who lives at the edge of town, and everyone's pretty sure she's a witch.
 She may or may not be helpful, or even benign.

-Underground bunker, with all of the neat mysterious stuff inside.
+A secret location, probably a bunker or in the basement of the office building, with all of the neat mysterious stuff inside.
 Could take inspiration from a _lot_ of things here.
 The important points:
     - There's a really old computer in there, of some variety.
 Powerful for the time Could be a System/370 mainframe, a VAX... or a bunch of SPARCstations.
     - It's clear that this place was set up by whoever owns the notebook; that's probably what leads you to it.
     - You get zapped into the system, somehow.